IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 Used to settle larger payments between banks.
 They can be client ,interbank or payments for settlement from retail payment systems. eg : SWIFT

 ## Retail Payments Systems(RPS):
-Retail payments like payments from household and stores are settles. eg : NEFT
+Retail payments like payments from household and stores are settles. eg : NEFT,UPI

 ### LVPS vs RPS:
 LVPS associated with RTGS and RPS related to DNS.